ashokfernandez/Solar-Farm-Calculator/README.md

 An API key is required from [OpenExchangeRates.org](https://openexchangerates.org/signup/free).
 The free API key will suffice for this project as there is a limit to how often the software will hit the API for new data.
 When you have gotten an API key place it at the top of Assets.py to ensure the exchange rates are retreieved.

+## Build the Documentation:
+The code has been heavily documented, this can be compiled into a PDF using [doxygen](http://www.stack.nl/~dimitri/doxygen/) and [latex](http://www.latex-project.org/).
+To build the documentation install doxygen and latex then open a shell in the Docs directory and type

+    doxygen
+    cd latex/
+    make

+A documentation file 'refman.pdf' will be avaliable in the latex folder which outlines in detail the different classes in the code and how they function